 A baby should only sleep under a quilt after the age of one, but a quilt makes a nice surface to lie or crawl on, on the floor.

 A quilt measuring 36 x 48″ (91 x 122cm) makes a good-sized cot quilt, but a smaller cover for a buggy is also a possiblity.
-Here is an example of a quilt made to commission.
+Below is an example of a baby quilt made to commission.
 ‘Burnt orange’ was specified as the main colour and ‘suns’ given as the theme by person who now owns the quilt (in Australia).

 If the quilt is for a toddler or a child, it may need to last a few years, so the design needs to not be too babyish.
 Photographs of toys or clothes that already appeal to the child may be useful prompts for the colour and design choices.
 Existing paint and furnishing colours in the child’s room might be the starting point.
 A quilt for a teenager should also be made with a view to it being taken away from home, if the owner goes to college, so again a design that will bridge the gap is good.
-A single-bed quilt might measure about 60 x 87″ (152 x 221cm) unless it’s for a small toddler bed.
+A single-bed quilt might measure about 60 x 87″ (152 x 221cm) unless it’s intended for a small toddler bed.

 If the quilt is for couple, it’s particularly important to take into account the colour and design choices of both partners.
 You might choose to meet with the designer maker (online or in person) to look at actual colour swatches of material to help narrow down the preferences of both people who will sleep under the quilt.
 The size of this quilt will depend on the size of the bed: double? king? super-king?
 Will the quilt lie on top of the bed or should it drape down the sides?
 A bed-scarf is an alternative, if a smaller decorative quilt is required, like this one:

 Sometimes, the purpose of the quilt is commemorative.
-I enjoyed the commission to make a king-size quilt from a collection of treasured T-shirts.
+I enjoyed the commission to make a king-size quilt from this collection of treasured T-shirts.
 For something like this, it’s fairly important that all the fabric is of a similar type: for example, 100% cotton jersey in the case of the T-shirts.

 If you already have a colour-scheme in mind, you might consider buying the fabrics yourself (having spoken to your designer first about quantities).
-This is what happened with this quilt, which was a joy to design and make for the Italian couple who commissioned it.
+This is what happened when I made this quilt, which was a joy to design and make for the Italian couple who commissioned it.

 If you have a fabric that you particularly want used in the quilt, you could ask the quilt-maker to design the whole quilt around it.
 Give the designer some colour swatches, if you are commissioning a quilt for a particular room.
 If the design options are open, it might be wise to ask the designer to show you some fabric samples along with a design sketch.